The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Method and Materials

 \subsection{Local-to-Global Self-supervised learning}

-In this work, to solve the data-hungry issue of transformer training, self-supervised contrastive learning is used to pretrain the proposed CSVT with unlabeled images.
+In this work, to solve the data-hungry issue of deep learning models training, SSL is used to pretrain the proposed SSVT with unlabeled images.
 Vision transformer is good at capturing long-range global spatial information.
 However, it fails to capture the local spatial information of small patches.
 To address this problem, we have proposed a local-to-global SSL method in which both local and global augmentations are performed to provide both global and local views of the input.
-First, random color augmentation, including color jittering, Gaussian blur, and solarization, are applied to all the images.
+The SSL consists of 2 main steps: the image augmentation and model training.

+First, a random high-intensity image augmentation is used on the input images.
+The image augmentation technique is widely used for supervised and unsupervised training to improve the model's generalizability.
+It perturbs and modifies the data and keeps the output invariant, allowing the model to extract the most valuable features for classification.
+In this work, three types of image enhancement are first used for the input, including random color augmentation, random rotate/flip and random erasing.
+The random color augmentation consists of Brightness/ Contrast/ Saturation modifying, Color jittering, Gaussian blur, and Solarization. {Fig.~\ref{FIG:aug}} shows the three types of random image augmentation.
+This image augmentation strategy is also used for the supervised training.

 Then, we perform global and local augmentation on the same image to obtain both global and local views.
-The global views use, with an image size of $224^2$.
+The global views have an image size of $224 \times 224$.
 We assume that it contains the global context of the image.
-The small crops are called local views that use an image size of $96^2$.
-It covers less than 50\% of the global views.
+The small crops are called local views that have an image size of $96 \times 96$.
+It covers less than 50\% of the global view.
 We assume that it contains the local context.
-Then two views are fed into the SSL network.
-All local views are passed through the student, while only the teacher passes the global views.
-It encourages the student network to interpolate context from a small crop and the teacher network to interpolate context from a bigger image. {Fig.~\ref{FIG:4}} shows the SSL framework.
-The SSL network learns through a process called ‘self-distillation’ proposed by the paper ‘Be Your Own Teacher’ \cite{Zhang2019Be}.
-There is a teacher and student network both using the proposed model CSVT.
+Then two views are fed into the SSL network. {Fig.~\ref{FIG:4}} shows the SSL framework.
+All local views are passed through the student network, while the global views are passed through the teacher network.
+It encourages the student network to interpolate context from a small crop and the teacher network to interpolate context from a bigger image.

+The SSL network learns through a process called 'self-distillation' proposed by the paper ‘Be Your Own Teacher' \cite{Zhang2019Be}.
+There is a teacher and student network both using the proposed model SSVT.
 They have the same configuration with the same parameters and weights.
-The teacher is a momentum teacher, which means that the students' weights ($\theta_s$) are an exponentially moving average (EMA).
-The update rule for the teacher’s weights ($\theta_t$) is:
+The teacher is a momentum teacher, that all the weights are frozen and updated by students' weights ($\theta_s$) through an exponentially moving average.
+The update rule for the teacher's weights ($\theta_t$) is:

 With $\lambda$ following a cosine schedule from 0.996 to 1 during training.
 The cross-entropy loss is used to make the two distributions the same, just as in knowledge distillation.